Legal Support for Domestic Violence

 - Definition of domestic violence.

-Our team of attorneys and paralegals are able to provide assistance to help survivors of intimate partner domestic violence with legal issues related to family law matters (divorce, custody, child support, parentage and protection orders).
+Our team of paralegals, LLLT, and attorneys are able to provide assistance to help survivors of intimate partner domestic violence with legal issues related to family law matters (divorce, custody, child support, and parentage).

 The best way to connect with our Civil Legal team is through our online intake form.
+We accept DV-related family law intakes Monday through Wednesday of each week in the order in which they are received.
+After your intake has been reviewed, the Civil Legal team will contact you to schedule an appointment either in-person, over the phone, or virtually.
+Appointments usually take place the week after the intake is received.
 If access to the internet is an issue, please contact our front desk at 509-326-1190 for assistance with filling out the online intake.
-We accept intakes Monday through Wednesday of each week in the order in which they are received.
-After your intake has been reviewed, the Civil Legal team will contact you on Thursday or Friday of the same week to schedule an appointment either in-person, over the phone, or virtually.
-Appointments usually take place the week after the intake is received.

 What To Do When We Are Unable To Accept New Intakes